the40kman/js_racing_game/README.md

 Javascript Racing Game - Chicken vs Crabs

-This game is the produce of my Javascript practice.
+This game is the made for my Javascript practice.

       It is for practice purpose ONLY